 In 1906 there was what could best be described as "a happening" at a small

 Meetings held under the name “The Pentecostal Church of God” started in 1948 at Sharon Orphanage.
-These meetings were the seed that re-birthed the “Latter Rain Movement”.
-It is this movement, and several of its key players, that would directly influence my father, Ramon A Haas.
-It was principals and doctrines passed down from this movement that helped nurture the soil where the “Assembly of the Body of Christ” (ABC) denomination was planted twenty-
+These meetings were the seed that then re-birthed the “Latter Rain Movement”.
+It was this movement, and several of its key players, that would directly influence my father, Ramon A Haas in his constructing of his church movement.
+Principals and doctrines passed down from this movement nurtured the soil of the “Assembly of the Body of Christ” (ABC) denomination twenty-

 "The Latter Rain Movement began as a revival at Sharon Orphanage and Schools in North Battleford, Saskatchewan, among students assembled by former Pentecostal Assemblies ministers George Hawtin, and P.G.
-Hunt and Four-Square Gospel minister Herrick Holt" (Melton 84) in 1948.
-This was a Pentecostal movement parallel to the healing movement that arose in themidst of the post -World War II evangelical awakening.
-The movement also bears similarity to the movement that arose at Azusa Street.
+Hunt and Four-Square Gospel minister Herrick Holt

 The movement was led by William Branham and Oral Roberts .
 Oral Roberts was a Pentecostal Holiness Preacher who started his own independent healing ministry in 1947 (Riss, 107).
 In the fall of 1947, Branham held meetings in Vancouver, B.C. and the meetingswere attended by many pastors and teachers (Riss, 106).
 Among those that attendedwere people from North Battleford and they "returned to supply the spark that ignited the controversial Latter Rain movement" (Riss, 106).
 Therefore, the Latter Rain Revivalactually originated at Sharon Orphanage and Schools in North Battleford, Saskatchewan, Canada.
 Former Pentecostal Assemblies minister George Hawtin, and P.G.
 Hunt and Four-Square Gospel minister Herrick Holt assembled the students (Melton 84).
 The need for a new revival such as the healing movements by Roberts and Branham and the Latter Rain movement, stemmed from the perceived "dryness" of the Pentecostal faith.
 Pentecostalism was lacking in the manifestations of the Spiritual gifts and the Latter Rain revival focused primarily on the Spirit so it catered to exactly what people wanted (Riss, 113).
 In 1949, Assemblies of God and Pentecostal Assemblies of Canada tried to suppress the revivaland the revival was forced out of the Assemblies of God church.